calebchia1807/objathor/README.md

 ### Blender 3.4 Installation
 Run the following to install blender 3.4:
-1. To remove any symlink to other blender versions
+1. (Optional) To remove any symlink to other blender versions
 ```bash
 sudo rm /usr/local/bin/blender
 ```